chrisragasa/javascript-isnt-weird/README.md

 - each execution context goes through the "creation" and "execution" phase
 - this concept is very important to have in your mental model with thinking about function invocation

+### b9-variable-environments

+- variable enironment: where the variables live and how they relate to each other in memory
+- notice how in the example, different values are printed for `myVar`